Overview

 Entry requirements

-An upper second-class honours degree in Mathematics, Engineering, Data Science, Computer Science, Physics or another quantitative subject.
-OR If your degree subject is not listed above, you must have evidence of an upper second class honours degree which includes three units of mathematics (see Maths qualification requirements) with 60% or above in each unit.
+If your degree subject is not listed above, you must have evidence of an upper second class honours degree or international equivalent which includes three units of mathematics or quantitative units (see Maths qualification requirements) with 2:1 or equivalent in each unit.
 A Level Maths at Grade A may be acceptable for a non-quantitative degree.
-OR Applicants with an Economics degree must have evidence of 2:1 in macroeconomics, microeconomics and econometrics units.

 See international equivalent qualifications on the International Office website.